Pitfalls to Avoid When Factoring Invoices

 2. The Invoice Exceeds The Credit Line

 There is a limit to the amount of credit that a factoring company can grant to our clients.
 If you submit an invoice and its total exceeds the credit line we have offered you, we will not be able to factor that invoice.
-Always manage your credit line and ensure that it is not being exceeded.
+Always manage your credit line.
+Ensure to not exceed it.
 If you find yourself in a pinch, it is possible to negotiate a credit line increase.

 3. The Invoice Can’t Be Verified

 Factoring companies generally verify invoices prior to granting the funds.
-We do this to ensure that the work has been completed and that your client is happy – and thus, more likely to pay.
+Happy clients are more likely to pay.
+So we ensure that the work has been completed first.
 If your client should refuse to verify an invoice, the factoring company cannot factor it.
 Communicate with your customers and do your best to ensure their cooperation with you for your factoring.

 4. The Customer Refuses to Pay The Factoring Company